Gerunds (-ing)

 Hogging the middle of the bed = gerund phrase, the subject complement of the linking verb is.

-Last night I had to sleep on the couch because I found my dog Floyd hogging the middle of the bed.
+Last night I had to sleep on the couch because I

 Hogging the middle of the bed = present participle phrase describing Floyd.